We hope the below answer your questions and provides you with information that will help guide your decisions.

 When you sign your child in every morning, you self-certify that your child does not have a temperature and exhibits no known symptoms of COVID-19 by indicating so in a column on the sign-in sheet.
 Staff and visitors also self-certify.

-Masking is strongly encouraged for close contacts through Day 10 post-exposure for all individuals 2 and older.
+Masking is strongly encouraged for close contacts through Day 10 post-exposure for all individuals ages 2 and up.

 Yes, there are a few instances: